OmniBrainBench: A Comprehensive Multimodal Benchmark for Brain Imaging Analysis Across Multi-stage Clinical Tasks: Related Work

 \subsection{Benchmark for Medical MLLMs}

-Benchmarks have mirrored this evolution from small-scale, single-modality QA toward comprehensive multi-modality and multi-task evaluation~\cite{yue2024mmmu,yue-etal-2025-mmmu,shehzad2025brain,yu2025medframeqa,hu2024omnimedvqa,zhang2023pmc}.
-For example, VQA-RAD~\cite{lau2018dataset} focused on basic clinical questions over 2D radiology images~\cite{lau2018dataset}, as well as MIMIC-CXR and CheXpert enabled report generation and broader QA but remained chest and 2D centric~\cite{johnson2019mimic,irvin2019chexpert}.
-More recent efforts expand modality and task axes, with MedTrinity-25M providing multimodal, multi-granularity supervision for instruction-tuned evaluation at scale~\cite{xie2024medtrinity}.
-However, these benchmarks were not designed specifically for neuroimaging, and brain scans make up only a small part of their datasets.
-Recently, several brain-oriented benchmarks have been proposed.
-NOVA focuses on anomaly localization and imaging reasoning with out-of-distribution emphasis, but may exhibit regional or demographic bias due to its single-source data~\cite{ray2024nova}.
-Segmentation-focused suites like MedSegBench or disease-specific challenges (e.g., BraTS) primarily test perception rather than end-to-end neuro-clinical reasoning~\cite{kucs2024medsegbench}.
-Collectively, medical MLLM benchmarks have progressed from few-modality, single-task settings to large-scale, multi-modality, multi-task evaluation with 3D volumes, but brain-oriented benchmarks still need comprehensive modality coverage and thorough assessments aligned with clinical practice.
+Benchmarks have mirrored this evolution from small-scale, single-modality QA to comprehensive multi-modality, multi-task evaluation~\cite{yue2024mmmu,yue-etal-2025-mmmu,shehzad2025brain,yu2025medframeqa,hu2024omnimedvqa,zhang2023pmc}.
+For instance, VQA-RAD~\cite{lau2018dataset} targeted basic clinical QA on 2D radiology images, while MIMIC-CXR~\cite{johnson2019mimic} and CheXpert~\cite{irvin2019chexpert} enabled report generation and broader QA but stayed chest- and 2D-centric.
+Recent efforts have broadened the modality and task scope, with MedTrinity-25M~\cite{xie2024medtrinity} offering multimodal, multi-granularity supervision for scaled instruction tuning.
+Yet, these were not tailored for neuroimaging; brain scans form only a minor portion of the data.
+New brain-specific benchmarks have emerged, e.g., NOVA~\cite{ray2024nova} emphasizes anomaly localization and OOD reasoning, but it risks bias from single-source data.
+Segmentation suites like MedSegBench~\cite{kucs2024medsegbench} or BraTS~\cite{menze2015multimodal} focus on perception, not end-to-end neuro-clinical reasoning.
+Overall, medical MLLM benchmarks have advanced from few-modality, single-task settings to large-scale, multimodal, multi-task settings with 3D volumes; yet, brain-oriented ones still lack full modality coverage and clinical alignment.